carpentries-incubator/hpc-intro/_episodes/15-resources.md

 objectives:
 - "Understand how to look up job statistics and profile code."
 - "Understand job size implications."
-- "Be a good person and be nice to other users."
 keypoints:
 - "The smaller your job, the faster it will schedule."
-- "Don't run stuff on the login node."
-- "Again, don't run stuff on the login node."
-- "Don't be a bad person and run stuff on the login node."
 ---

 We now know virtually everything we need to know about getting stuff on a cluster.